Nikol Pashinyan: 2010 by-election

 In late October 2009, Pashinyan declared his intention to run for a seat in the parliament in the 10th constituency, a single-member district that covered the center of Yerevan.
 The seat was vacated by Khachatur Sukiasyan, a businessman and an ally of Ter-Petrosyan.
 He became the first jailed candidate in independent Armenia's history to run for parliament.
 He initially could not to registered as a candidate because the Passport and Visa Department of the Police refused to confirm that Pashinyan had resided in Armenia for the past five years.
 A court ruled that there was no proof Pashinyan had left Armenia during his time in hiding.
 He was registered as a candidate on 5 December.
 The Armenian National Congress and Ter-Petrosyan campaigned extensively for Pashinyan.
 Youth activists of the ANC were beaten up while campaigning.

 The election, held on 10 January 2010, returned a low turnout of just 24%.
 Pashinyan garnered 39% of the votes (4,650), while the pro-government candidate Ara Simonyan won some 59% (6,850).
 Pashinyan ally and former MP Petros Makeyan and two others were beaten and hospitalized during the election.
 The ANC condemned the election results by citing numerous irregularities.
 A similar opinion was stated by the U.S. embassy.

 Release and election to the parliament

 Pashinyan was released from Artik prison on 27 May 2011 in accordance with the general amnesty declared by the government.
-Greeting a crowd of supporters gathered outside the gates, he declared "Our fights is unpreventable, our victory inevitable."
+Greeting a crowd of supporters gathered outside the gates, he declared "Our struggle is unstoppable, our victory inevitable."
 He was released along with Sasun Mikayelyan, a Karabakh War veteran and an ally of Ter-Petrosyan.
 They were the two last major opposition politicians jailed for the 1 March events.
 Pashinyan affirmed that he and the ANC are committed to the idea of democratic revolution in Armenia.